andriusbern/slam/README.md

 # Simultaneous Localization and Mapping in V-REP

 A demonstration of Random Mutation Hill-Climbing SLAM in Vrep and python.
-Using a 134 point lidar, updating the map every .5s

 Requirements:
     numpy, opencv-python